The Astrology of Bitcoin Part II: Past, Present and Future

 So what does 2021 have in store for Bitcoin?
 Let’s examine the key trends for the year to get a feel of where Bitcoin is at.

 These are the general trends of the year.
 For more specific price fluctuations, one would have to look at faster transits, eclipses and lunations as well as transits and progressions to sensitive chart midpoints.
-These faster occurrences are only minimally studied and mentioned here.
+These faster occurrences are only minimally studied here.

 Uranus in Taurus, Bitcoin & the Money Revolution 2019-2026